oscarbranson/latools/docs/_sources/users/beginners/8-filtering.rst.txt

 Data Filters
 ============
-``latools`` includes several filtering functions, which can be applied in any order, repetitively and in any sequence.
+``latools`` includes several filtering functions, which can be created, combined and applied in any order, repetitively and in any sequence.
 By their combined application, it should be possible to isolate any specific region within the data that is systematically identified by patterns in the ablation profile.
 These filter are (in order of increasing complexity):